OXID-eSales/graphql-base-module/docs/thirdpartypayments/standard_checkout.rst

 as we don't have a session and therefore need a way to store a basket between requests.
 This ``EshopUserBasketModel`` will get converted into an ``OxidEsales\Eshop\Application\Model\Basket``  (``EshopBasketModel``  or session basket) depending on the query or mutations being processed.
-When the shop finalizes an order, he does this with an ``EshopBasketModel``.
+When the shop finalizes an order, it does this with an ``EshopBasketModel``.
 The GraphQL API part of your module needs to prepare that ``EshopBasketModel`` session basket object for the shop to consume in
 ``OxidEsales\Eshop\Application\Model\Order::finalizeOrder()``.
 The payment (the actual transaction) can be handled by the ``\OxidEsales\Eshop\Application\Model\PaymentGateway`` same as for calls coming in via shop frontend.